vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 #### Repetition swap-in for this cycle

-I occasionally swap into this day of the cycle the following
-variant:
+I occasionally swap into this day of the cycle the following variant.
+The first repetition where I fail to fully close is where I stop, and I record the number of successful repetitions and how far the final failed repetition got.
+I also set caps on the number of repetitions, so I stop after hitting the cap even if there were no failures; in such cases, I add `(capped)`.

-* Right hand on 150 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 10 repetitions.
+* Right hand on 150 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 15 repetitions.
+I am generally able to just about hit the cap or fall slightly short of it.

-* Left hand on 150 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 10 repetitions.
+* Left hand on 150 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 15 repetitions.
+I am generally able to do about 5 to 10 repetitions before failure.

-* Right hand on 100 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 20 repetitions.
+* Right hand on 100 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 30 repetitions.
+I am generally able to do about 25 to 30 repetitions before failure.

-* Left hand on 100 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 20 repetitions.
+* Left hand on 100 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 30 repetitions.
+I am generally able to do about 20 to 25 repetitions before failure.

+My de facto swap-in is about half the time, so each variant of the first day of the cycle happens on about 1/6 of the days.

-As of 2025-12-20, I don't plan to do repetition swap-ins for other exercises where the hold durations are not yet high enough, so that my focus is still on increasing hold durations first.
+As of 2026-03-10, I don't plan to do repetition swap-ins for other exercises where the hold durations are not yet high enough, so that my focus is still on increasing hold durations first.

-I also haven't decided how often I will do this swap-in.
-It could be as often as half the time (so effectively both exercises will be once every 6 days) or it may be less frequent.

 ### Second of 3-day cycle: 150 lbs and 100 lb close-and-hold excluding specific fingers (focus on building)